All Episodes

 Greetings, my friends.

-Ah, the GOP divide, look at right there.
+Ah, the GOP divide.

-The GOP divide, they're showing my questions to Cheney.
+They're showing my questions to Cheney.

 And now this Brooks column today, I knew it.